tang11/learningReact/README.md

+how to create a typescript react project?

+npx create-react-app react-typescrpit-demo --template typescript

 how to convert js project to typescript project

 after you use command npx create-react-app my-app to create the project, it's a js project, if you want to convert to tsx file